Stephen-Gates/report-gallery/docs/cost/business-capability-cost-report.md

 ![Business Capability Cost report](../assets/images/cost-business-capability.png)

-*Business Capability Cost report for Applications with Any Lifecycle value effective within the 2020 timeframe.*
+<p id="caption">Figure: Business Capability Cost report for Applications with Any Lifecycle value effective within the 2020 timeframe.</p>

 The costs for a Business Capability are calculated based on: